oliverbooth/X10D/CONTRIBUTING.md

 ### Pull request guidelines

-This project uses C# 10.0 language features, and adheres to StyleCop rules with some minor adjustments.
+This project uses C# 10.0 language features where feasible, and adheres to StyleCop rules with some minor adjustments.
 There is an `.editorconfig` included in this repository.
 For quick and painless pull requests, ensure that the analyzer does not throw warnings.